Clara Woltering

 Clara Woltering (born 2 March 1983) is a retired German handball goalkeeper, who played on the German women's national handball team.

 International career

 Woltering made her debut on the German team in 2003, finished fifth within the 2004 European Championship, and sixth in the 2005 World Championship.
 At the 2006 European Championship she finished fourth, and received a bronze medal at the 2007 World Championship.

 She competed at the 2008 Summer Olympics in Beijing, where Germany finished eleventh.

 Club career

 Woltering was German Cupwinner with Bayer Leverkusen in 2002, and finalist in 2005.
 In 2005, she won the Challenge Cup with Bayer Leverkusen.
-In 2012 and 2015 she won *Champions League: with ŽRK Budućnost.
+In 2012 and 2015 she won the Champions League with ŽRK Budućnost.